 If you’re a student with these goals, then our 34-credit program is just what you need to gain acceptance into the school of your choice.
 Throughout this medical school prep program in New York, students receive personalized academic and application advising through the Office of Pre-Professional Advisement.
 This certificate program allows students to:

 Students complete 34 credits of science courses, covering the topics required by medical schools: general chemistry, organic chemistry, physics, and biology.
 The program can be completed in as little as three intense semesters of study.
-It features a cohort format of study, in which students study with a group of peers in specially scheduled course sections.

 Pre-Health Professions Advising